lucioreyli/lucioreyli/README.md

 *Hi, there 👋*
 # About me 💬 :

 ## - Hi, I am Lúcio (aka "lucioroadtoglory" or "lucioreyli") and I'm 19 years old.
-I actualy work at [Riderize](https://www.linkedin.com/company/riderize/) and my main programming language is [TypeScript](https://www.typescriptlang.org) and I'm expert TypeScript developer.
+I actualy work at [Riderize](https://www.linkedin.com/company/riderize/) and my main programming language is [TypeScript](https://www.typescriptlang.org).
 I like to share tips (and tricks) on my [LinkedIn](https://www.linkedin.com/in/lucioandradejr) about TypeScript and JavaScript (portuguese only, sorry 😔).

 <div  align="center">
   <p>